 Best Mouse for CS:GO - The Ultimate Guide

-When you’re playing a competitive game of CSGO one missed shot can mean the difference between winning the round or sending your team in a downward spiral of pistol B rushes, so it’s pretty obvious that a good gaming mouse is a necessary piece of equipment for serious CS:GO players.
-We’ve analyzed the most serious CS:GO players there are (the pros) and made a list of the mice they use most, using our CS:GO Pro Settings and Gear List.
-We consider this a great selection to choose your personal best mouse for CS:GO.
+When you’re playing a competitive game of CSGO one missed shot can mean the difference between winning the round or sending your team in a downward spiral of pistol B rushes so it’s pretty obvious that a good gaming mouse is a necessary piece of equipment for serious CS:GO players.

 What makes a mouse good for CSGO?

 The gameplay in CSGO is quite straightforward: there's you, your gun(s) and an assortment of utility grenades to choose from.
-No abilities, extra pieces of kit, ultimates, and so on means that you don't need a mouse with a ton of sidebuttons or extra functionality.
-A simple, well built mouse with a comfortable design and a sensor which perfectly translates your movements to the game is all you really need for CSGO.
+No abilities, extra pieces of kit, ultimates, and so on means that you don't need a mouse with a ton of side buttons or extra functionality.
+A simple, reliable mouse with a comfortable design and a sensor which perfectly translates your movements to the game is all you really need for CSGO.
 In fact, distractions could even be detrimental to your performance.